 The Razr was sold in several different models and colors all with a similar design.
 The Razr's specific model can be found inside the battery cover.

-Only Cingular sold the V3 version of this phone.
-You can identify the V3 by looking for the Cingular logo on the back of the phone.
+In the US, Cingular sold the V3 version of this phone.
+You can identify the V3 by looking for the Cingular logo on the back of the phone on US-sold models.

 The V3 can also be identified by its .3 Megapixel camera, as later versions had a camera with higher a Megapixel count.